Statement of Primary Responsibilities of the Council of the University of Liverpool

 - Conduct its business in accordance with best practice in HE corporate governance and with the principles of public life drawn up by the Committee on Standards in Public Life, as well as to ensure the OfS public interest governance principles are upheld and delivered.

 - Appoint a Clerk to the Council.
-Irrespective of other duties an individual appointed as Clerk might have in the University, in his/her capacity as Clerk s/he shall act on the instructions of and be responsible to the Council alone.
+Irrespective of other duties an individual appointed as Clerk might have in the University, in their capacity as Clerk they shall act on the instructions of and be responsible to the Council alone.

 - Ensure that the institution’s constitution is followed at all times and that appropriate advice is available to enable this to happen.